 Here are 5 natural home remedies for dog dry skin.

 Just For Laughs

-Yeah well, his skin and coat may be great, but he needs a little help controlling his drool sometimes.
-Ah but that’s a whole ‘nother issue…
+Well, his skin and coat may be great, but he needs a little help controlling his drool sometimes.
+But that’s a whole ‘nother issue…

 I like to help people find unique ways to do things in order to save time & money — so I write about “outside the box” ideas that most wouldn’t think of.
 As a lifelong dog owner, I often share my best tips for living with and training dogs.
 I worked in Higher Ed over 10 years before switching gears to pursue activities that I’m truly passionate about.
 I’ve worked at a vet, in a photo lab, and at a zoo — to name a few.
 I enjoy the outdoors via bicycle, motorcycle, Jeep, or RV.
 You can always find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).